fabian-hk/nano_siem/doc/configuration.md

 # If you want to keep the services in the database
 # you have to set this to 'False'.
 OW_REMOVE_OLD_SERVICES=True

+# Number of days to plot in the network latency plots.
+# Default is 1 days.
+Can be a float.
+OW_LATENCY_PLOT_DAYS=1

+# Number of days to plot in the disk usage plots.
+# Default is 30 days.
+Can be a float.
+OW_DISK_PLOT_DAYS=30
 ```

 # Debugging